Polymer banknote: History

+In 1959, DuPont discovered and developed a polymer they would patent and trademark as Tyvek, and later Bradvek; the material is commonly used for envelopes, but was used, from 1982, for experimental bank note series in Haiti, Costa Rica, and the Isle of Man.
 In the 1980s, Canadian engineering company AGRA Vadeko and US chemical company US Mobil Chemical Company developed a polymer substrate trademarked as DuraNote.
 It had been tested by the Bank of Canada in the 1980s and 1990s; test C$ 20 and C$ 50 banknotes were auctioned in October 2012.
 It was also tested by the Bureau of Engraving and Printing of the United States Department of the Treasury in 1997 and 1998, when 40,000 test banknotes were printed and evaluated; and was evaluated by the central banks of 28 countries.

 Security features

 Polymer banknotes usually have three levels of security devices.
 Primary security devices are easily recognisable by consumers and may include intaglio, metal strips, and the clear areas of the banknote.
 Secondary security devices are detectable by a machine.
 Tertiary security devices may only be detectable by the issuing authority when a banknote is returned.

 Adoption

 Modern polymer banknotes were first developed by the Reserve Bank of Australia (RBA) and the Commonwealth Scientific and Industrial Research Organisation or CSIRO and first issued as currency in Australia during 1988, to coincide with Australia's bicentennial year.

 In August 2012, Nigeria's Central Bank attempted the switch back from polymer to paper banknotes, saying there were "significant difficulties associated with the processing and destruction of the polymer banknotes" which had "constrained the realisation of the benefits expected from polymer banknotes over paper notes".
 However, President Goodluck Jonathan halted the process in September 2012.